 |Prunus mume 'Kanko Bai' 1 gal

 Prunus mume 'Kanko Bai'.
 Rich raspberry pink blossoms bring in the New Year and perfume a city block with clouds of clove fragrance.
 The red tinted foliage shows its apricot heritage along with the orange fruit that ripen early.
 Self-fertile but bigger harvest with another variety nearby to act as pollenizer.
 'Kanko Bai' produces the classic ume fruit, round and tinged with apricot.
-Plants as of Maarch 2019 are about 3' tall, branching, grown in 1 gal pots.
-OUT OF STOCK UNTIL FALL 2019.
+Plants as of February 2021 are about 2' tall, thin caliper, dormant.
+Grown in 1 gal pots.
+OUT OF STOCK.

 |Prunus mume 'Bungo' 2 gal